Elektrobit/ebcl_build_tools/docs/hypervisor_config.md

  * *name*: The name of the segment used to reference it in a virtual machine configuration and its device tree.
  * *size*: The size of the segment in bytes.
  * *address*: The optional physical address of the shared memory.
-If this is not set a valid address is automatically determined.
-If set it will trigger an error if the address is already used or outside of the RAM.
+If this is not set, a valid address is determined automatically.
+If the set address is already in use or outside of the RAM, it will trigger an error.
 Use with caution!

 A device tree entry for a shared memory segment `my_shm` looks like this:
 ```c